Skizzy1992/Crowdcoin-Masternode-Script/Readme.md

 ---------
 One-Click SMG Masternode Script
 ---------
+Node Blockchain Inc.
 Version: 0.0.1
-Script for installing and updating masternode easily.
-Install Masternode, generate a key and the conf line for you.
+This script is written for installing and updating masternodes easily.
+Install Masternode, generate a key and create the config files for you.

 ---------------
 Tested Systems: